OBOAcademy/obook/redesign/03_ontologyContribution.md

 ![image](https://user-images.githubusercontent.com/6722114/115821352-7ad42c00-a3b7-11eb-97e0-b02611eb77e6.png)

-#### Open the Mondo Ontology in Protege
+#### Open the Ontology edit file in Protege

 1. Open Protege
 2. Go to: File -> Open
-3. Navigate to mondo/src/ontology/mondo-edit.obo and open this file in Protege.
+3. Navigate to [ontology-name]/src/ontology/[ontology-name]-edit.obo and open this file in Protege.
+For example: mondo/src/ontology/mondo-edit.obo
-_Note: all ontologies that use the [Ontology Development Kit (ODK)](https://github.com/INCATools/ontology-development-kit) will have the 'edit' files stored in the same folder path: src/ontology/[ontology-name]-edit.owl (or [ontology-name]-edit.obo)_
+4. _Note: all ontologies that use the [Ontology Development Kit (ODK)](https://github.com/INCATools/ontology-development-kit) will have the 'edit' files stored in the same folder path: src/ontology/[ontology-name]-edit.owl (or [ontology-name]-edit.obo)_

 <a name="pattern"></a>
 ## Ontology design patterns